artsy/README/playbooks/dependencies.md

 ## A rubric on whether a dependency needs an RFC?

-If you answer yes to most of these questions, then you probably don’t need to write an RFC
+If you answer yes to most of these questions, then you probably don’t need to write an RFC:

 - Could you fit this codebase in your head after reading the source?
 - Is this the stand-out obvious answer to a particular domain problem?